Firefly042/Roleplay-Archiver/README.md

 6. Run `npm install`, which will install the dependencies listed in `package.json`.

 7. In `config.json`, replace the token with the one on your bot's developer page.
+Reset it and copy the result
 ![Token Example](./images/token.png "Reset it and copy the result")

 8. Enable Developer Mode if you don't have it.
 This allows you to obtain Discord IDs by right clicking on a user, server, channel etc. Developer Mode can be toggled in Settings > Advanced.